lduesterwald/Pileup-Ct-Value-Prediction/README.md

 This repo also contains the *ct_value_prediction.sh.sh* bash script to run the entire pipeline.

 ### *parsePileups.py*
-The *parsePileups.py* script is used to parse the read results of every *.gz* or *.pileup* pileup file in the pileup directory and to store the outputted lists in a specified output directory.
+The *parsePileups.py* script is used to parse the pileup read results of every *.gz* or *.pileup* pileup file in the pileup directory and to store the output lists in a specified output directory.
-TODO (wording): This script has a long runtime with a large number of pileup files.
-We recommend splitting your pileup directory into several smaller directories and running the script with each directory simultaneously.
+For efficient execution with a large number of pileup files, we recommend splitting the pileup directory into several sub directories and running the script concurrently across the sub directories.

 An example run would be:
 ~~~
-python3 parsePileups.py -p <pileup directory> -l <directory for pileup lists> -m <path to metadata file>
+python3 parsePileups.py -p <pileup_directory> -l <pileup_list_directory> -m <metadata_file_path>
 ~~~

 This script takes in the following options:
 * -p --pileups_dir: Specify the directory containing the *.gz* or *.pileup* pileup files to parse.
-The default is the directory from which the script is run
+The default is './'
 * -l --lists_dir: Specify the directory to which to store the lists created by the script.
 The default is './pileup_lists/'.
 If the directory does not already exist, it will be created by the script.
 * -d --metadata_path: Specify the path to the comma-separated (*.csv*) metadata file containing the genome_id and Ct value of each pileup file in the pileup directory.
 There is no default for this option.

 ### *createMat.py*
-The *createMat.py* script is used to create and store the pileup matrix used to train the model as a numpy array.
-The matrix represents the features consisting of the frequency of: the A, C, T, and G bases, and insertion or deletion, for every nucleotide position in the genomes.
+The *createMat.py* script is used to create and store the pileup matrix used to train the model.
+The matrix represents the features consisting of the frequency of: A, C, T, and G bases, and insertion or deletion, for every nucleotide position in the genomes.
 Every row represents one genome.
-The script also creates 3 metadata lists to record the order of the genome IDs, Ct values, and testing instruments corresponding the order of the rows in the matrix. #TODO (wording) mention the masked positions.
-The script is designed to mask nucleotide positions we found to have low depth read results.
-These correspond to the first and last 100 nucleotides and positions 22029-22033, 22340-22367, 22897, 22899-22905, and 23108-23122.
+The script also creates 2 metadata lists to record the order of the genome IDs and Ct values according to the order of the rows in the matrix.

 An example run would be:
 ~~~
-python3 createMat.py -l <directory for pileup lists> -o <output_directory>
+python3 createMat.py -l <pileup_list_directory> -o <output_directory>
 ~~~

 The script takes in the following options:
 * -l --lists_dir: Specify the directory containing the parsed pileup lists to make the matrix.
 This should be the same directory used for *parsePileups.py*.
 The default is './pileup_lists/'
 * -o --out_dir:  Specify the directory in which to store the outputs created by this script.
 The default is './output'.
 If the output directory does not already exist, it will be created by the script.
 * -m --mat_name: Specify the name that the pileup matrix created by the script will be stored as.
 The default is 'pileup_matrix.npy'.
-The matrix will be stored in the output directory.
+The matrix will be stored as a numpy array in the output directory.
 * -c --ct_name: Specify the name that the ordered list of Ct values created by the script will be stored as.
 The default is 'pileup_cts.pkl'.
 This list will be stored in the output directory

 ### *trainModel.py*
-The *trainModel.py* script is used to train a model on the pileup matrix created by *createMat.py* and evaluate it's accuracy across 5 folds.
-The accuracy is evaluated on two metrics: the R2 score and RMSE and the average across 5 folds with 95% confidence intervals is calculated and written to an output file.
+The *trainModel.py* script is used to train a model on the pileup matrix created by *createMat.py* and evaluate its accuracy across 5 folds.
+The accuracy is evaluated using two metrics: the R2 score and RMSE.
+The average accuracy across 5 folds with 95% confidence intervals is calculated and written to an output file.
 The script also stores the model trained in the first fold.

 An example run would be:
 ~~~
-python3 trainModel.py
+python3 trainModel.py -o <output_directory>
 ~~~

 The script takes in the following options: